bortolia/Image-Compare-Tool/README.md

 A bulk of my time was spent researching a library to use to handle images in Python.
 I chose the Pillow library because it made loading the images into a numpy array easiest and it served well for my algorithm to compare images.
 During this process, I found out about Structural Similarity Index, which would work great from this project.
 It is an algorithm developed for assessing image/video quality.
 I was able to implement it when testing, but wanted to stick to my own solution for the actual image comparison.

 After testing my solutions for individual image comparisons and CSVs, I began researching for a suitable GUI library to use.
 Tkinter was a great choice due to its cross platform capabilities for use on MacOS and Windows.
 It is also built-in and up-to-date with modern versions of Python.

+Later in the dev process, I refactored my code to adopt a MVC design pattern for the UI and overall structure of the application.
+I also integrated Travis Ci to run my improved unit tests to check that any new code is passing all tests.

 #### MacOS Preview